How is Pewter Manufactured?

 At Buckingham Pewter we use the spin casting method to create our products.
 This utilises centrifugal force whilst the mould is spinning to allow the pewter to be poured in cool and solidify.

 Firstly a “master” needs to be produced.
 There are a number of steps to achieve either a 3D or 2D master.

-3D– are either hand engraved by an artist from artwork we have supplied, or a render is created and printed in a 3D printer in stainless steel.
+3D– are either hand engraved by an artist from artwork we have supplied, or a render is created and printed in a 3D printer in a high heat resin.

 2D- After creating the desired artwork, a film is produced which is used to expose UV light sensitive metal.
 This creates two layers hence the nature of being 2 dimensional.

 We then set the master product under high pressure and high heat in a natural rubber mould.
 The mould is then cured and will withstand the heat from the pewter.
 The pewter is then heated up to 250- 300 degrees Celsius.